Scissor lift safety rules

 Entrapment

-This occurs when an operator becomes trapped between the basket and structure of the scissor lift, an example could be when manoeuvring in confined spaces around a warehouse.
+Entrapment hazards occur when an operator is crushed between the basket and a fixed structure, like a steel beam.
+Modern lifts often feature secondary guarding or anti-entrapment controls as a primary control measure..
 An even greater risk is an operator getting trapped from the platform controls, meaning there isn’t an option to turn the machine off.

 Overturning

 Particularly on sites with uneven or rough terrain, platforms overturning is a monumental risk to workforces operating MEWPs.
 This is why it is crucial for sites requiring powered access to choose the correct scissor lift because it can lead to fatal and serious injuries when MEWPs are not stable.
-For example, sites with a rough terrain may require a diesel scissor lift over an electric scissor lift hire due to their increased sturdiness.
+For example, a rough-terrain diesel scissor lift (often equipped with 4×4 capability and outriggers) is required for unmade ground, whereas a slab electric scissor lift is only suitable for firm, level surfaces, such as a concrete floor.

 Falling